co2-git/dude/README.md

 # Dependency manager

-Dudejs ships with a dependency manager so you install/update/remove low-level dependencies.
+Dudejs ships with a dependency manager so you install/update/remove low-level dependencies per-project and directory based.
 Dependencies supported:

 - MongoDB
 - Redis